searica/FortifySkillsRedux/README.md

 My mods will always be free to use but if you feel like saying thanks you can tip/donate here through ko-fi: https://ko-fi.com/searica

 ### Contributions
-If you would like to provide suggestions, make feature requests, or reports bugs and compatibility issues you can either open an issue on the Github repository or tag me (@searica) with a message on the [Jötunn discord](https://discord.gg/DdUt6g7gyA) or the [Odin Plus discord](https://discord.gg/mbkPcvu9ax).
+If you would like to provide suggestions, make feature requests, or reports bugs and compatibility issues you can either open an issue on the Github repository or tag me (@searica) with a message on the [Jï¿½tunn discord](https://discord.gg/DdUt6g7gyA) or the [Odin Plus discord](https://discord.gg/mbkPcvu9ax).

 I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will respond quickly, but I do intend to maintain and improve the mod in my free time.

 ### Credits
 This mod is based on the original one made by Merlyn42 and the patched version was made by Remeil.
 This mod is a complete rewrite of the original though as the original stopped working several game updates back and has no license.
 My thanks to Merlyn42 for the original idea though!
-Also, many thanks to the developers of Jötunn for all their work making the library.
+Also, many thanks to the developers of Jï¿½tunn for all their work making the library.

 ### Shameless Self Plug (Other Mods By Me)
 If you like this mod you might like some of my other ones.